noobe/learning-html-css/01 - Basic Page structure/README.md

   2. `HTML` tag to encapsulate the whole page content
   3. `HEAD` tag to encapsulate specifications about the page (which does not appear on the actual page in the browser).
   4. `BODY` tag that contains content that finally gets rendered on the page.

+## ATTRIBUTES
+- Attributes provide additional information about the element.
+- All html elements can have attributes
+- Attributes are always specified in the start tag
+- Attributes usually come in name/value pairs like: name="value"